-SYSTEM PROS CONS Smartphone - Fíts ín pocket - Already take ít everywhere - Has alarms and reminders - Able to purchase "apps" - Can malfunction - Battery can die - Takes longer to type notes (large thumbs) Monthly calendar - More writing space - Able to see the whole month at a time - Able to cross off items when done - Able to write information quickly - No alarms - Have to remember to check - Do not carry it everywhere - Too big for pocket - Messy handwriting/write too big
+SYSTEM PROS CONS Smartphone Fíts ín pocket Already take ít everywhere Has alarms and reminders Able to purchase "apps" - Can malfunctíon - Battery can díe - Takes longer to type notes (large thumbs) Monthly calendar More writing space Able to see the whole month at a time Able to cross off items when done Able to write information quickly - No alarms - Have to remember to check - Do not carry ít everywhere - Too bíg for pocket - Messy handwrítíng/wríte too bíg

-You can also use this chart when you are trying to decide between specific systems, such as a touch screen phone vs. one with a keyboard or a type of calendar.
+You can also use this chart when you are trying to decide between specific systems such as a touch screen phone vs. one with a keyboard or a type of calendar.

-SYSTEM PROS CONS Daily Calendar - More writing space - Structured by hour (very specific) Calendar is largerMust turn page to see aheadBigger calendar due to # of pages Weekly Calendar - Reasonable amount of writing space - Only see a week at a time Monthly Calendar - Can see overall schedule - Not enough writing space - Can only write big tasks
+SYSTEM PROS CONS Daily Calendar - More wríting space - Structured by hour (very specific) - Calendar ís larger - Must turn page to see ahead - Bígger calendar due to # of pages Weekly Calendar - Reasonable amount of writing space - Only see a week at a tíme Monthly Calendar - Can see overall schedule - Not enough wríting space - Can only write big tasks

-If you are trying to identify which system to use, use the following table to help with your decision.
+If you are trying to identify which system to use, use the table below to help with your decision.